 There are only two ways to get to Machu Picchu: The train and the Inca Trail.
 If hiking isn’t your style, you can take a train from Cusco (four hours), Urubamba (two hours and 10 minutes), or Ollantaytambo (one hour and 15 minutes).
 The parade will take you to the Machu Picchu Pueblo station (also known as Aguas Calientes), where you can catch a bus to the ruins.

 Currently, 500 hikers are allowed on the trail per day.
 The regulations for obtaining trekking permits on the Inca Trail have recently changed.
-Please note: To secure your ticket, you must now provide your passport information no later than 90 days before your departure.
+Please note: To secure your ticket, you must provide your passport information no later than 90 days before departure.
 So, plan, book early, and avoid the added stress.
 Please direct any questions regarding a tour company to KONDOR PATH TOURS.

 The first two days of the climb involve arduous ascents, so don’t attempt them if you’re not feeling well.
 In most cases, four days will ensure a comfortable trip, and you should set aside an extra day to see Machu Picchu after recovering from the hike.